dokku/dokku/docs/getting-started/install/vagrant.md

     # for most users
     vagrant up

-    # windows users must instead use the following
+    # windows users must instead use the following in an elevated command prompt
     vagrant up dokku-windows
     ```